 ThreatConnect® is built to bridge incident response, defense, and threat analysis.
-Designed for security teams at all maturity levels, more than 1,200 companies and agencies worldwide use ThreatConnect to maximize the value of their security technology investments, combat the fragmentation of their security organizations, and enhance their infrastructure with relevant threat intelligence.
+Designed for security teams at all maturity levels, companies and agencies worldwide use ThreatConnect to maximize the value of their security technology investments, combat the fragmentation of their security organizations, and enhance their infrastructure with relevant threat intelligence.
+Make better decisions based on your TI using ThreatConnect.